opulo-inc/docs/docs/openpnp/calibration/4-homing-fiducial/index.md

 6. Adjust the exposure and other camera settings.
 The goal is to make the image clear and have a lot of contrast, without being too bright or too dark overall.
 In some cases you can simply check the `Auto` checkbox for `Exposure`, then uncheck it to save the automatically set value.
   ![Top camera properly exposed with the auto-exposure turned on](images/Auto-exposure-on.png)

-    !!! danger "For Mac Users"
-        Due to an issue with the camera driver in OpenPnP, some Mac users might notice that the image settings are greyed out for you.
-There's a fantastic open-source application called [CameraController](https://github.com/Itaybre/CameraController) that can be used to edit these settings.

 ## Apply Homing Fiducial Changes

 1. Double-check that: